Relations between infinitesimal non-commutative cumulants: Free, Boolean and monotone infinitesimal cumulants

 \end{remark}

-\begin{remark} Describing multivariate infinitesimal free moment-cumulant relations in terms of generating series appears to be a rather intricate problem of which we do not know the answer.
+{ \begin{remark} A natural question is if it is possible to describe the multivariate infinitesimal free moment-cumulant relations in terms of generating series.
+Recall that for the free moment-cumulant relation we already have Equation \eqref{eq.mom.cum.gen.series.rel}.
+So, intuitively, a candidate relation could be its formal derivative, namely

+where on the left-hand side the symbol $\partial$ accounts for some sort of partial derivative on formal power series with complex coefficients in non-commuting indeterminates.
+The problem with this approach is that it requires a non-commutative chain rule.
+The basic ways of making sense of combining non-commutative differentiation and a chain rule do not work straightforwardly in this case, namely, they do not produce a valid formula.
+In general, expressing $M'_a$ in terms of $M_a$, $R_a$ and $R'_a$ appears to be a rather intricate problem of which we do not know the solution.
 However, the shuffle algebra approach provides an equivalent result.
-The reader is referred to Equation \eqref{freeShuffleEq} and its shuffle algebra solution \eqref{inffreerel} in subsection \ref{ssec:FreeBoolShuff} below. \end{remark}
+The reader is referred to Equation \eqref{freeShuffleEq} and its shuffle algebra solution \eqref{inffreerel} in Subsection \ref{ssec:FreeBoolShuff} below. \end{remark} }